LOL-Hunter/pysettings/README.md

 It provides several useful features listed and documented below.

 ## Installation
-Note: Unfortunately there is no pip entry yet.
+Note: This library is unfortunately not registered in pip yet.

 * Download Repos
 * Unzip folder